oist/optinist/docs/installation.md

 git clone git@github.com:oist/optinist.git
 ```

-If you don't have access authority, please contact with in charge of person.
+If you don't have access authority, please contact with a person who is in charge.

 <br />